Real-J/Text-Summarization-using-NLP/README.md

-# 🚀 Text Summarization (Extractive & Abstractive) using NLP
+# 🚀 Text Summarizer (Extractive & Abstractive) using NLP

 This repository contains a **Python-based text summarizer** that supports both **extractive** (NLTK-based) and **abstractive** (Transformer-based) summarization.
 The abstractive summarization runs efficiently on **GPU** using Hugging Face models.